William K. and Nellie (Harper) Sexton House

-The William K. and Nellie (Harper) Sexton House is a private residence located at 205 Mason Road in Marion Township, Michigan.
+The William K. and Nellie (Harper) Sexton House was a private residence located at 205 Mason Road in Marion Township, Michigan.
 The house was listed on the National Register of Historic Places in 2013.
+It was demolished in late December 2025.

 History

 William Kendrick Sexton was born in 1835 in Sherburne, New York.
 His father moved to Michigan in 1837.
 Sexton was educated in Michigan, then attended the Commercial College in Chicago in 1858 and went to work for the Cairo and Fulton Railroad Company.
 He returned home to Michigan in 1860 to marry Cynthia L. Adams of Utica, Michigan, then purchased 240 acres of his father's land and began farming.
 His farm was prosperous, and he quickly became an important local businessman by the 1870s.
 In the 1880s he began breeding cattle, being one of the first in the United States to breed Holsteins.
 His cattle began breaking records for milk production.

 In 1894, Cynthia died.
 In 1895, Sexton began construction on this house to serve as his home and as place to entertain cattle buyers close to the city of Howell.
 The house was completed in 1896, and Sexton remarried, this time to Nellie Harper.
 He lived in this house until his death in 1917.
 His wife Nellie Sexton continued to live in the house afterward, until her own death in 1958.

+The house caught fire and was badly damaged in November 2024, and the house was demolished in December 2025.